Posted by Todd Smith

 We are all branding ourselves every day in every way—by how we sound on the phone; by our appearance; by our physical shape; by how we acknowledge people and even by the way we communicate through email.

-Take a few seconds to think of someone who is very friendly in her or her communications with you.
+Take a few seconds to think of someone who is very friendly in his or her communications with you.
 Have you thought of someone?
 What’s your impression of this person?

-Now think of someone who sends one-line emails, who gets to the bottom line quickly and seldom sounds friendly?
+Now think of someone who sends one-line emails, who gets to the bottom line quickly and who seldom sounds friendly.
 How do you view this person?

 If I were to ask you to give me the name of someone who seldom returns your emails, whose name would you give me?
 How do you feel about this person?

-Are you beginning to see how email communications affects how you view people?
+Are you beginning to see how email communications affect how you view people?